GSA/CFO.gov/_cards/2021-11-26-0501-Personal-Attention-to-Detail-Entry.md

 competency: Attention to Detail
 competency_group: Personal
 competency_description: Is thorough when performing work and conscientious about attending to detail
-level: "7-9"
+level: "Entry&#58; (7-9)"
 behavior_illustrations: Submits work assignments that comply with instructions- requirements ?
 Identifies, organizes and maintains important details so they are not lost or forgotten (e.g., checklists, schedule, calendar ?
 Verifies the accuracy of work products against established quality measures ?
 Uses established tools and techniques to identify errors and modifications ?
 Produces fully compliant work products ?
 Creates effective tools and techniques for ensuring details are not overlooked
 proficiency_level_definition: Applies the competency in the simplest situations ?
 Requires close and extensive guidance ?
 Demonstrates awareness of concepts and processes ?
 Applies the competency in somewhat difficult situations ?
 Requires frequent guidance ?
 Demonstrates familiarity with concepts and processes ?
 Applies the competency in difficult situations ?
 Requires occasional guidance ?
 Demonstrates understanding of concepts and processes
 relevant_courses:
  - 18 Complete Confidence in Minutes&#58; Weekly, Carahsoft, <a href="https://www.linkedin.com/learning/complete-confidence-in-minutes-weekly">https://www.linkedin.com/learning/complete-confidence-in-minutes-weekly</a>
  - 19 10 Mistakes Leaders Should Avoid, Carahsoft, <a href="https://www.linkedin.com/learning/10-mistakes-leaders-should-avoid">https://www.linkedin.com/learning/10-mistakes-leaders-should-avoid</a>
  - 20 Leading Yourself, Carahsoft, <a href="https://www.linkedin.com/learning/leading-yourself">https://www.linkedin.com/learning/leading-yourself</a>
-filters: Personal-Attention-to-Detail GS-7-9 series-0501
+filters: Personal-Attention-to-Detail GS-Entry series-0501
 ---

 <div class="desktop:grid-col-6 margin-y-205">